AnantharamanLab/ViWrap/README.md

 #### **Set up the conda environment for ViWrap**

 Since ViWrap has many dependencies to be installed, it would be much easier to set up a conda environment instead of installing all dependencies in the global environment (make sure you have upfront conda installed on your server, i.e., [miniconda3](https://docs.conda.io/en/latest/miniconda.html) or anaconda3; we only suggest to run in version 3.0+ conda).
-Since ViWrap will use multiple conda environments with considerably large sizes, we strongly suggest placing them elsewhere instead of the home address ( `$HOME` ) as normally done.
+Since ViWrap will use multiple conda environments with considerably large sizes, we strongly suggest placing them elsewhere (for example, here it is `/path/to/ViWrap_conda_environments`) instead of the home address ( `$HOME` ) as normally done.

 ```shell
 1. conda create -c bioconda -p /path/to/ViWrap_conda_environments/ViWrap python=3.8 biopython mamba numpy pandas pyfastx